UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Do I need to contact Atlanta Gas Light if my gas goes out, or my marketer?

-If you smell gas, experience a leak, or suffer a service outage, you must contact Atlanta Gas Light (AGL) directly, not your marketer.
-AGL owns and maintains the physical pipelines and handles all emergency response repairs, regardless of whether you pay your monthly bill to SCANA or GNG.
+If you smell gas, experience a leak, or suffer a service outage, you must contact Atlanta Gas Light (AGL) directly, not your retail marketer.
+AGL owns and maintains the physical pipelines and handles all emergency response repairs, regardless of whether you pay your monthly bill to SCANA Energy or Georgia Natural Gas.

 What is the difference between the regulated and unregulated divisions of SCANA?